-LEARNING OUTCOMES 2 unsatisfactory (fail) 3 satisfactory 4 good 5 very good Knowledge Student does not have the required knowledge of inference or definitions.
-Student does not have elementary knowledge on structure of theories, types of knowledge or limitation theorems.
-Student has the required knowledge on structure, properties, types, and validity of inference.
-Student has the general knowledge on structure of theories, types of knowledge and the content of limitation theorems.
-Student' knowledge covers the whole content of the lecture but may be deficient with respect to insignificant details.
+OKADING GOALL LEARNING OUTCOMES 2 unsatisfactory (fail) 3 satisfactory 4 good 5 very good Knowledge Student does not have the required knowledge of inference or definitions.
+Student does not have elementary knowledge on structure of theories, types of knowledge or limitation theorems. properties, types, and validity of inference.
+Student has the general Student' knowledge covers the whole content of the lecture but may be deficient with respect to insignificant details.
 Student's knowledge is sound and organised, and covers the whole content of the lecture.
 He or she is able to use this knowledge in problem solving.

-Competence Student is not able to analyse arguments, identify logical fallacies, and solve logical problems.
+- - Competence Student is not able to analyse arguments, identify logical fallacies, and solve logical problems.
 Student is able to identify the structure of simple arguments, discuss their validity, identify and describe logical fallacies.
 With the tutor's help he or she is able to solve simple problems from formal logic.
 Student is able to solve by him- or herself typical problems in the range of all required competencies.
 Student is able to solve by him- or herself typical and more complex problems in the range of all required competencies.
 He or she is able to formulate problems, to indicate possible solutions, and find examples.
 Social Competence Student does not engage him- or herself in the educational process.
-Student engags him- or herself in the educational process.
 Student engages him- or herself in the educational process.
+Student engages him- or herself in the educational process.
 Student' engagement in the educational process is exemplary.
-Sometimes the plus symbol or decimal is used to modify the numerical grades.
-STUDENT WORKLOAD Activity Average time students typically need to complete proper learning activity office hours 90 homework including individual problem solving 150 self-study before exam 30 TOTAL HOURS: 270

-\ Workload indicates the time students typically need to complete all learning activities required to achieve the expected learning outcomes.
+Sometimes the plus symbol or decin nal is used to modify the numerical g • STUDENT WORKLO PAD Activity Average time students typically need to complete proper learning activity office hours 90 homework including individual problem solving 150 self-study before exam 30 TOTAL HOURS: Workload indicates the time students typically need to complete all learning activities required to achieve the expected learning outcomes.
 In most cases, student workload ranges from 1,500 to 1,800 hours for an academic year, whereby one credit corresponds to 25 to 30 hours of work.

-TOTAL ECTS: 9 REQUIRED READING LIST 1. lecture notes available on tutor's homepage RECOMENDED READING LIST 1.
+TOTAL ECTS: 9 REQUIRED READING LIST 1. lecture notes available on to RECOMMENDED READIN 1.
 D. Bonevac, Deduction.
 Introductory Symbolic Logic, Blackwell Publishers Ltd., 2003.
 2. J. C. Beall, B. C. van Fraassen, Possibilities and Paradox.
-An Introduction to Modal and Many-Valued Logic, Oxford 2003.
+An Introduction to Modal and Many-Valued Logic , Oxford 2003.
 3. R. M. Smullyan, Goedel's Incompleteness Theorems, Oxford 2001.